GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

-History: Founded in Dublin, Ireland, in 1843, the Sisters of Mercy made their first U.S. foundation in 1843.
+History: Founded in Dublin, Ireland, in 1843, the Sisters of Mercy made their first U.S. foundation, 1843, and self-identify with the post-nominal initials, "R.S.M.".
 They established and administered the following provinces and regional communities, which with their predecessor motherhouses, staffed Catholic schools among Native Americans in the United States:

 |1876-1903||Burlingame Regional Community, Burlingame, California|

 |1878-1907||Regional Community of Omaha/ Province of Omaha, Omaha, Nebraska|

 |1974-1975||Regional Community of Detroit/ Province of Detroit, Detroit, Michigan|

 |1884-1947||Regional Community of St. Louis/ Province of St. Louis, St. Louis, Missouri|

 |1975-1976||Regional Community of Vermont, Burlington, Vermont|

 The Sisters of Mercy established Mercy Heritage Center (Belmont, North Carolina) as its archival repository for all U.S. provinces, 2010.